World Alzheimer's Day 2023: Understanding The Risk Factors For Alzheimer's Disease

 6. Unhealthy lifestyle: Lack of physical as well as mental exercise puts you at an increased risk in later life.
 Studies have also highlighted that obesity increases your risk.

-7. Smoking: As per studies, people who smoke are at a higher risk of Alzheimer's and dementia as compared to non-smokers.
+7. Smoking: As per studies, people who smoke are at a higher risk of Alzheimer's and dementia when compared to non-smokers.

 Disclaimer: This content including advice provides generic information only.
 It is in no way a substitute for qualified medical opinion.
 Always consult a specialist or your own doctor for more information.
 NDTV does not claim responsibility for this information.